Dubai is undoubtedly the most popular city among travelers, entrepreneurs, and expats in the Middle East.

 What are the benefits of buying commercial property in Dubai?

 The residential market has declined much since 2014, with a big downturn in 2018.
-And it seems like there’s more to come, at least until 2020 – 2021.
+And it seems like there’s more to come.
+Due to the COVID-19 pandemic, the market won’t recover before 2021 most likely.

 Increased tourism, trading, and new settlements of international companies are mainly to thank.
 Some benefits of buying commercial property in Dubai are: